Best Things To Do in Glasgow

-If you're planning to spend an afternoon at the Kelvingrove Art Gallery and Museum, you should also allot some time for lounging in the lush Kelvingrove Park.
-You can walk along the River Kelvin, which meanders through the park, or stroll by the duck pond and numerous monuments before stopping by the park's open-air theater to see if anything is on.
-"The park also houses recreational tennis courts, a skate park, playground, and lawn bowling green," Frommer's says.
-"Don't be surprised to hear bagpipes played by shirtless, bearded college students."
-Travelers highly enjoy this park for its variety of things to do.
+If you're planning to spend an afternoon at the Kelvingrove Art Gallery and Museum, you should also allot some time for lounging in the lush, 85-acre Kelvingrove Park.
+You can walk along the River Kelvin, which meanders through the park, or stroll by the duck pond and numerous monuments before stopping by the park's open-air theater to see if any performances are being held.
+The park's facilities include lawn bowling greens, tennis courts and a skate park, among other amenities.
+It also hosts numerous seasonal events, including concerts in its bandshell.

 - #8View all PhotosRead More

 What's more Scottish than Scotch whisky?
 For a reasonable price, visitors to Glengoyne Distillery – which originated in 1833 – can learn how the spirit is made and enjoy a complimentary dram (small drink).
 You'll also get a chance to see the distillery's waterfall and hidden glen.

 Recent visitors praised the Glengoyne Distillery, saying the guided tour was very interesting and informative and that the sample was smooth.
 Others gushed about the beautiful grounds.

 - #9View all Photos#9 in GlasgowMuseums, FreeTYPE1 to 2 hoursTIME TO SPENDMuseums, FreeTYPE1 to 2 hoursTIME TO SPENDRead More